openqasm/openqasm/source/language/gates.rst

 Gates
 =====

-In OpenQASM we refer to unitary quantum instructions as gates.
+In OpenQASM, we refer to unitary quantum instructions as gates.

 Built-in gates
 --------------